shipyardapp/Shipyard-Documentation/docs/tutorials/non-native-language-vessels.md

 Note that this approach will likely add in some additional execution time for the Vessel due to the installation and setup going into each Vessel run.

-In this walk through, you'll construct a Vessel using a [language not natively supported](../reference/code/code-overview.md) in the platform - in our example, [Ruby](https://www.ruby-lang.org/en/).
+In this walk through, you'll construct a Vessel using a [language not natively supported](../reference/code/code-overview.md) in the platform.

 By the end of the tutorial, you'll be able to: